This Policy describes how Rise Above handles personal information it collects.

 Data breaches will be managed in accordance with the following framework:

-- Contain the breach, do a preliminary assessment and determine who needs to be notified immediately
+- Contain the breach, undertake a preliminary assessment and determine who needs to be notified immediately,

 - Evaluate the risks associated with the breach, considering:

-- Notification, considering the who, what, when, why and how in terms of notifying affected individuals
+- Notification, considering the who, what, when, why and how in terms of notifying affected individuals, and

 - Prevent future breaches, taking the time to investigate the cause and consider whether to review the existing data breach prevention plan or, if there is no plan in place in a specific instance, developing one.